robomeister/console-acces-vpn/README.md

 Please remember to un-set your proxy settings for regular web surfing, or everything you do will be proxied through IBM Cloud

+## Using the CLI

+If you want to use the CLI, you can get a login token from the console, and paste it into your logged in putty session.
+You may then us `oc` commands.